Tshiebwe tops AP preseason All-America team

-Oscar Tschiebwe was the consensus men's college basketball player of the year last season, an accomplishment usually followed by a jump to the NBA.
+Oscar Tshiebwe was the consensus men’s college basketball player of the year last season, an accomplishment usually followed by a jump to the NBA.

 Kentucky’s big man — who played two seasons at Mountain Mission School in Grundy and — decided to take a different route.
 He’s coming back — and he may be even better this season.